hemanthkumargr/docs/commercialFeatures/Sagepay-Quick-Start.md

 ##3) Construct the HTML for the dynamic Sagepay form

-Finally, you will need to contruct the form that you will send via transparent redirect.
+Finally, you will need to contruct the form that you will send via redirect.
 The checkout() method defined above will add the necessary attributes on the Spring Model object (i.e. `trUrl` and `trData`)

-Here's a list of all the [[HTML fields | https://www.sagepaypayments.com/docs/java/transactions/tr_fields]] that can be sent to Sagepay.
 Your page may look something like this:

 ```html